 - The 2004 MIT Mystery Hunt — I only wrote 8 puzzles for the 2004 Mystery Hunt.
 Seems like such a small number after how I spent my 2013…

-- Not-published-online puzzles include a bonus puzzle for Nathan Curtis’s Kickstarter, a puzzle adventure hunt for Steve and Kate’s Camp from summer 2014 (and they paid me!), the Cambridge Science Festival Hunt at the MIT Museum in 2010, a mini-scavenger hunt for the University of Michigan Women’s Glee Club in 2007, and numerous “Puzzles of the Day” mini-puzzles for my Mystery Hunt team written over the years.
+- Not-published-online puzzles include a crossword for the 2017 Crosswords LA competition (which you can buy online), a bonus puzzle for Nathan Curtis’s Kickstarter, a puzzle adventure hunt for Steve and Kate’s Camp from summer 2014 (and they paid me!), the Cambridge Science Festival Hunt at the MIT Museum in 2010, a mini-scavenger hunt for the University of Michigan Women’s Glee Club in 2007, and numerous “Puzzles of the Day” mini-puzzles for my Mystery Hunt team written over the years.
 Also a handful of flats for the National Puzzler League‘s Enigma magazine under the nom Colossus.

 - Curling, 2014 Arena Nationals — I skipped a team out of San Francisco and we won the consolation bracket!
 I returned and skipped a team in the 2016 Arena Nationals… and slipped during the quarterfinals, getting a concussion and knocking us out of contention in more ways than one.

 - Curling and Crosswords, Brendan Emmett Quigley’s blog — competitive crossword solving is not really a sport, but a picture of me curling on a prominent crossword blog while wearing a baseball uniform is pretty much a comprehensive description of my interests.

 - Hockey, 2001 USCHO Statistics — I played a year of varsity hockey in college, solely on the basis of being from Minnesota.
 Behold my pretty lousy stats.